 It’s one of the most frequent questions we are asked: “Can I build a house in my back garden?”.
 If you are lucky enough to have a large garden, this could be an option for you.
 Many of the single plots we design are initially part of someone’s front, side or rear garden.

-Permitted development usually allows you to construct certain sizes of building, such as a garage or office, in your garden – see our article on Your Permitted Development Rights Explained.
+Permitted development usually allows you to construct certain sizes of buildings, such as a garage or office, in your garden – see our article on Your Permitted Development Rights Explained.
 However, this article focuses on building a new house.

 Advantages to building in your back garden